When Bing Sent Me an Envo-Gram

-I keep precious memorabilia like the Envo-Gram and appreciate its message now more than ever.
-My kids leave “voids of chatter” as they graduate from school, get married, and even buy their own homes.
-I want more noise, chaos, activities, and surprises that they brought.
-I've retyped the letter below the image to make it easier to read.
+I keep precious memorabilia like this letter and appreciate its message now more than ever.
+Now my kids leave “voids of chatter” as they graduate from school, get married, and even buy their own homes.
+I admit I want more noise, chaos, activities, and surprises that they brought.
+The following is the retyped letter below the image to make it easier to read —that’s ironic.

 FROM: